TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

     ((_, node, _, _), graph) -> node
 ```

-Pattern matching like this is a bit awkward.
+Pattern matching with `case` like this is a bit awkward.
 Happily, we can get much nicer syntax using [`ViewPatterns`][views], which allow us to call functions inside a pattern.
 Here's a prettier version of `ghead` which does exactly the same thing:

 [views]: https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/guide-to-ghc-extensions/pattern-and-guard-extensions#viewpatterns